Original newspaper scan

 LDSH statement

-LDSH statement The demand for an independent Kosovo must be defended The Albanian Right League notes that our nation is living through a very critical moment.
-The establishment of peace in Bosnia was not accompanied by any agreement on Kosovo and on the Albanians in Montenegro and Northern Kosovo.
-Statements by certain foreign personalities suggest that Kosovo will remain a Serbian province.
-The Right League cannot in any way agree with such a view.
-The prolonged patience of the Albanians is regarded as wisdom and a factor of peace.
-Kosovo must be content with this praise, while in reality it remains independent of nothing.
-The Albanians, who make up more than 90 percent of the population in Kosovo, will continue to be considered a “minority” in Serbia, asking at every age for certain rights that Belgrade can erase whenever and however it wants, as it did in 1981.
-The Right League, whose sacred goal is the unification of the Nation, in today's circumstances stands for Kosovo's independence with the right of self-determination under the protection of the United Nations.
-This demand is in li- (continued on p.
+To defend the demand for an independent Kosovo The Albanian Right League notes that our nation is living through a very critical moment.
+The establishment of peace in Bosnia was not accompanied by any agreement on Kosovo and on the Albanians in Montenegro and in Northern Kosovo.
+Statements by some foreign personalities suggest that Kosovo will remain a Serbian province.
+The Right League can in no way agree with such a view.
+The prolonged patience of Albanians is regarded as wisdom and as a factor of peace.
+Kosovo should be content with this praise, although in reality it has nothing.
+The Albanians, who make up more than 90 percent of the population in Kosovo, will continue to be considered a “minority” in Serbia, seeking for their age? some rights that Belgrade can erase whenever and however it wishes, as it did in 1981.
+The Right League, having as its sacred goal the unification of the Nation, in today’s circumstances is in favour of Kosovo’s independence with the right of self-determination under the protection of the United Nations.
+This demand is in fa- (continued on p.
 5)

-Bosnje Kosovë Mal të Zi Kosovën Veriore Serbi
+Bosnje Kosovë Mal Të Zi Kosovën Veriore Serbia

 Between two evils, should we choose the lesser one?!

-Between two evils, should we choose the lesser one?!
 Then who is Hitler and who is Hindenburg?
-The old German saying from the 1930s, “between two evils, choose the lesser one,” which brought Hindenburg to power, has now become a proverbial aphorism that above all sums up the unenviable position of an electorate with no way out.
-It is a fact that this quota of the political elite, of a nationwide mentality with a ready-made solution, comes less from the fault of those who vote and more from the cynical mediocrity of those who steer these people toward a less bad name, toward a lesser evil, which precisely because it is such cannot defeat the greater one, failing before it and bringing the misfortune of a nation onto the stage.
-It may be just a fantasy, but all the official propaganda and that coming from the left wing of the opposition, with the intensity of their noise, with the mutual blows exchanged among alternatives and with the selfish use of means that shape the power of government, seem to be spreading this very antithesis of choice among the people.
-It is not simply a matter of the outright nihilistic attacks that the PS directs throughout Continued on p.
+The once-famous phrase of the Germans of the 1930s, “between two evils, choose the lesser one,” which brought Hindenburg to power, has now turned into a proverbial aphorism that above all sums up the unenvied position in an electorate with no way out.
+It is a fact that this quota of political elite and of a nationwide mentality facing an imminent choice, more than because of the fault of those who vote, stems from the cynical mediocrity of those who guide these people toward a less bad name, toward a lesser evil, but one which precisely as such cannot defeat the greater evil, failing before it and bringing onto the stage the misfortune of a nation.
+It may simply be a fantasy, but all the official propaganda and that coming from the left wing of the opposition seems, with the intensity of its noise, with the mutual blows exchanged between alternatives and with the selfish use of the means that constitute the strength of power, to be spreading among the people precisely this choice-antinomy.
+It is not merely a matter of the outright nihilistic attacks that the PS directs throughout Continued on p.
 5

 Hitleri Hinderburgu Gjermani

-Members of the PR National Council are informed that on Friday, 22.12.1995, at 10:00, the National Council meeting will be held.
-The items to be discussed are: - Problems of the electorate and organization - On the revised PR program - Press and propaganda Press and Information Office
+Members of the PR National Council are informed that on Friday, 22.12.1995, at 10:00, the meeting of the National Council will be held.
+The items to be discussed are: - Issues of the electorate and organization - On the revised PR programme - Press and propaganda Press and Information Office